LastingLuck/Graph-Search/README.md

 If you want the links between nodes to have a cost, then <cost/position> is replaced with any number (int or float).

-If you want each node to have a position, then <cost/position> is replaced with 2 numbers (int or float) in the format 'x:y'
+If you want each node to have a position, then <cost/position> is replaced with 2 numbers (int or float) in the format 'x:y'.
+New format allows for using (x,y) instead and allows for using (x,y) next to the left node.

     * As of now, any node that does not have a node connecting to it will have a position 0,0